ixalsera/ts4-modding-workspace/README.md

   - If you have already created the environment, you can activate the existing environment with `conda activate ts4_modding_workspace`.
 - Copy the `.env.dist` file to `.env` and adjust the values accordingly.
 Any that aren't necessary may be left blank and default values will be used.
+- Generate a configuration file for use with scripts by running `python Utilities/generate_config.py`.
+This config file will need to be re-generated if you make changes to any of the environment variables.
 - Test your configuration with `python Utilities/validate_settings.py`.
 This will output your config or throw errors if there are issues.